UFRC Covid-19 Update

-On the 29th June, 2020 the Northern Ireland Executive announced a further easing of the Covid-19 restrictions on society in Northern Ireland.
+On the 2oth August, 2020 the Northern Ireland Executive announced a revision of the Covid-19 restrictions on society in Northern Ireland.

-From the 30th June, 2020 gatherings of up to 30 people outdoors are permitted.
+From the 24th August, 2020 gatherings of people outdoors will be limited to 15.

 Despite the risks to themselves Mountain Rescue teams have continued to operate and have been called out a number of times to assist walkers in difficulty.
 In its post on the 17th May, 2020 Mountain Rescue Ireland (MRI) reminded walkers that in addition to the usual challenges inherent in search and rescue in upland and mountainous areas the possibility of infection increases the risk to which the volunteer rescuers and the patients are exposed.
 MRI recommends that outdoor activities should be: